 "Yeah, we don't even know where she is," Izzy said, turning back to his computer.
 "This city's too big to just run around looking.
 Let me—"

 "Don't care!"
-Davis huffed, stepping out of the room and stuffing his feet into his shoes.
+Davis huffed, leaving the room and stuffing his feet into his shoes.

-Without even looking at her, Davis shoved her hand away.
+Without even looking at her, he shoved her hand away.
 "Fuck off!" he shouted, and tore out of the apartment.

 The air hung thick like a thunderstorm.
 The others looked at each other in disbelief.
 "Did Davis just say… that… to Kari?!"
 Tai asked.

 Matt shook his head.
-"Forget him," he huffed.
-"Let's figure out where Yolei is before we run off."
+"Forget him," he huffed, "let's figure out where Yolei is."

 "Right," Izzy agreed, turning to Mimi and Palmon as he opened the city map program again… but no Digimon signals appeared on the monitor.
 "That's not good," he grumbled.
 "Whatever this 'Jachomon' is, it's either able to avoid detection, or…"